 - Surgical burns, trauma, or anesthetic complications - 2 cases

-- Multiple gestations and complications including twin-twin transfusion syndrome - 5 cases
+- Multiple gestations and complications excluding twin-twin transfusion syndrome - 5 cases

-- Hypertension, preeclampsia, or eclampsia - 5 cases
+- Gestational hypertension, preeclampsia, or eclampsia - 5 cases

 - Preterm labor and preterm birth - 5 cases